-Movement Joints

-Movement joints should be spaced at centres approximately 20m apart, including corners, but no closer than three block lengths to the corner.
+Movement Joints Movement joints should be spaced at centres approximately 20m apart, including corners, but no closer than three block lengths to the corner.
 The sides of the movement joint are constructed from two plain ends, back to back as shown below.
 The Movement joint should be constructed 10mm wide for the full width and height of the wall using flexible joint filler with a sealant on the outside edge or edges as shown in the example below.
 Guidance from the structural engineer should be followed when determining whether or not movement joints are required.

-Changes in Height

-Changes in height should be staged so that they are a full block height (225mm).
+Changes in Height Changes in height should be staged so that they are a full block height (225mm).
 Where this is not possible, such as where the ground or the top of the wall is sloped, then full block heights should be used where possible, with temporary shuttering used for the other areas.

-Where the required height of the wall is not to a Stepoc module of 225mm there are three options:

-- I. Raise the finished wall height to that of a full module - 2.
-Use temporary shuttering to form a concrete base to raise the wall the required height so that a Stepoc module can be used - 3.
+Where the required height of the wall is not to a Stepoc module of 225mm there are three options: - 1.
+Raise the finished wall height to that of a full module - 2.
+Use temporary shuttering to form a concrete base to raise the wall the required height so that a Stepoc module can be used. - 3.
 Build the wall to the nearest Stepoc module below the required height, and then use temporary shuttering to raise the final wall height as shown on the left

-Drainage

-Drainage at the rear of basement / retaining walls should always be considered.
+Drainage Drainage at the rear of basement / retaining walls should always be considered.
 If Stepoc is being used as a retaining wall, it is recommended that drainage is designed by the structural engineer and be appropriate for the particular situation.
+It is possible to incorporate weep holes in a Stepoc wall and we would suggest this is carried out prior to the wall being filled.
+The use of plastic PVC pipes is recommended, however other preparatory methods can be used.
+Waterproofing Waterproofing should be carried out in line with a specialist contractor's guidance and be suitable for the type of construction.
+Where a habitable room is being constructed waterproofing should be incorporated in line with the guidance set out by the NHBC or other approved warranty provider.
 Junctions with Existing Structures